 Potential Risks of Juice Cleanse

 Just as there are plenty of claims about the benefits of a juice cleanse, there are plenty of potential risks to consider as well.
-Filtering out the extremes of both sides is important when making your personal decision about juice cleansing.

 Here’s six real potential risks of a juice cleanse.

-1. Blood sugar instability
+1. Blood Sugar Instability

 Juicing fruits and vegetables strips them of most of their fiber, leaving mostly nutrients and sugar behind.